clebig/vitalpbx_ha/README.md

 ## Test<br>

-To execute the process of changing the role automatically, we recommend using the following command:<br>
+To execute the process of changing the role, we recommend using the following command:<br>

 <pre>
 [root@vitalpbx1-2 /]# bascul